 - A Scoping Workshop attended by a wide range of stakeholders provided a useful forum for discussing environmental and other sustainability issues and how the LDF could respond to these issues.
 The workshop also helped in determining the scope of the SA/SEA; - Production of the SA/SEA Scoping Report identified issues that the Core Strategy will need to help address.
-The information within the Scoping Report will also contribute to the LDF evidence base; - Provision on input into the development of the Core Strategy objectives; - Assessment of the Issues and Options and other emerging policy documents, which assisted in the process of formulating the Draft Core Strategy; - Provision of ongoing input in relation to the development of the Core Strategy and its detailed policies and strategic allocations; - Providing input during the development of the methodology for assessing strategic development locations and sites; and - Assessment of the Draft Core Strategy and providing recommendations for additions and changes.
+The information within the Scoping Report will also contribute to the LDF evidence base; - Provision on input into the development of the Core Strategy objectives; - Assessment of the Issues and Options and other emerging policy documents, which assisted in the process of formulating the Draft Core Strategy; - Provision of ongoing input in relation to the development of the Core Strategy and its detailed policies and strategic allocations; - Providing input during the development of the methodology for assessing strategic development locations and sites; - Assessment of the Draft Core Strategy and providing recommendations for additions and changes; and - Providing an assessment of changes incorporated into the Pre-Submission Core Strategy.

-9 Monitoring
+8 Monitoring